In this article

 i.
 Give a name to your OAuth Client ID (this is not the display name of your App.)

 ii.
-Enter the origin URL of the client application.
+Enter the origin URL of the client application, which is your portal's URL.
+For example, lexcorp.enterprisetube.com.

 Note: You can enter URLs in either http & https format.
 Separate Applications are required for each Portal if you have multiple Portals.

-9. The third step requires you to set up a consent screen for the users whenever a request is sent to access their private data using this ID and this Consent screen will be displayed for all the applications registered in this project.
+9. The third step requires you to set up a consent screen for the users whenever a request is sent to access their private data using this ID.
+This Consent screen will be displayed for all the applications registered in this project.
+Learn more about it here.

-iii.
-Upon hitting the Continue button, the client ID gets created as shown in the next Step #10.
+v.
+Upon hitting the Save button, the client ID gets created as shown in the next Step #10.

 i.
 Click on the Credentials link under APIs & Services.

-iii.
-On the extreme right on the Client ID, use the edit icon to open the ID in edit mode.
+ii.
+On the extreme right of the Client ID, use the edit icon to open the ID in edit mode.

-iv.
-From the Client ID details screen, note down the Client Secret for use when configuring Google SSO in your Portal.
+11. From the Client ID details screen, note down the Client ID and Client Secret for use when configuring Google SSO in your VIDIZMO Portal.

 1. From the Portal's Homepage,